Ogre11, The Grandmaster of the Written Word

 I like to write.
 I have lots of stories running around in my head, but it does take me (WAY) too long to get them from my mind to paper (or computer bits).
 I've always loved "Choose your own Adventure" type books, so I thought, why not write a few to share with others?
 I hope you like the stories I set up here.

 I do appreciate you reading my stories and please do provide feedback on what you read!
-I used to be able to reply to all comments, but notifications were turned off for those, so I don't see all the comments on the story all the time.
-But feel free to PM me with questions or comments on stories, or even start up a thread if you want to talk more.
+Feel free to PM me with questions or comments on stories, or even start up a thread if you want to talk more.

 There's a UFO at the school!